SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 April, 2025 at 23:34:46
+# Last Refreshed - 01 May, 2025 at 23:34:46
 The Latest Activity was a Ride -

 <b>☀️ Tuesday by the Danube  Morning Ride</b>

 which happened on 29 April, 2025 at 05:14:57

-Which is 0 years, 0 months, 1 days, 18 hours and 19 minutes since the last refresh!
+Which is 0 years, 0 months, 2 days, 18 hours and 19 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/14318389885